iAmRoland/mafia2-online-scripts/systems/Time & Weather System/README.md

 You can find me here or on [Mafia 2 Online forums](http://forum.mafia2-online.com) with username Rolandd.

 ## License
+This is licensed under MIT License.
 You are allowed to use this script however you want.
-Credits is appreciated but not required.